IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `name`: name of event, for example "start"
 - `rules`: array of rule objects (see below)

+### Button Events
+Button events are events that happen on the click of a button in the front-end.
+The event in the config is a rule, as defined below.
+The conditions must include the value of the button on which it should execute.
+The can also include extra parameters that the executing of the rule depends on, like stop can only be pressed when start is already pressed.

 ### Rules
 Rules are defined by: